ggreen/khem/README.md

 ## Pivotal Cloud Cache (PCC)

-The PCF applications are stateless.
+The cloud native applications are stateless.
 Any information that is cached or stateful is managed in a backing service.
-GemFire implementation of the PCF backing service is called Pivotal Cloud Cache (PCC).
+GemFire implementation of the caching backing service is called Pivotal Cloud Cache (PCC).

 PCC allows the user to quickly provision multiple environment instances of GemFire.
-An instance can be based on a select plan that dictates the size of the cache.
+An instance can be based on a select plan that dictates the number of locators/data nodes and the size of the cache.
-Complex environments can be quickly created with simple commands (Ex: cf create-service p-cloudcache <plan> <name>).
+Complex environments can be quickly created with simple commands

+Example command to create a PCC instance

+    cf create-service p-cloudcache <plan> <name>

 You access also bind PCC instance to an application so that the connections and credentials details are securely provided to consuming applications.

-Sub Project
+# Sub Project

 The idea of this demo application is to allow scientist to determine similar molecule based on SMILES, formulas, weights and etc.